 Fluorescence and Phosphorescence

 On an atomic level, the distinction between phosphorescence and fluorescence depends on the electron spin state during energy level transitions.
 In fluorescence transitions, this electron spin state is maintained throughout.
 Phosphorescence, however, requires the spin state to change when a photon is absorbed.
 This is reversed when the subsequent emission occurs.
-One key difference is that fluorescence only occurs when light is incident on the material, while phosphorescent materials can continue to glow sometime after the light source has been removed.
+Another key difference is that fluorescence only occurs when light is incident on the material, while phosphorescent materials can continue to glow sometime after the light source has been removed.

 Singlet and Triplet States

 In its ground state, the total spin angular momentum of a molecule will be S=0.
 This is because all electronic orbitals are full (two electrons) and the electron spins in each orbital are anti-parallel (opposite direction).
 This is known as a singlet state.
 However, when an electron from the HOMO is excited to the LUMO, there are then two unpaired electrons, and the total spin angular momentum can be either S=0 or S=1.
 S=0 states are called singlets and S=1 states are called triplets.
 This is because the multiplicity of the spin states (the number of degenerate states) is given by 2S+1.
-When the excited electron retains its spin from the ground state (i.e. they are anti-parallel), S=0 and the multiplicity = 2(1/2 + -1/2) + 1 = 2(0) + 1 = 1.
-Hence, singlet states.
-When the excited state electron changes spin state so it's the same as the ground state (parallel), S=1 and the multiplicity = 2(1/2 + 1/2) + 1 = 2(1) + 1 = 3.
-Hence, triplet states.

 According to Hund's rule of maximum multiplicity, the lowest energy state will be the one in which the multiplicity is largest.
 This means that electrons will fill orbitals singly and with parallel spins before pairing up.
 Triplets therefore tend to have a slightly lower energy than singlets.